Early Childhood Deaf Education - Graduate Certificate

 The Early Childhood Deaf Education graduate certificate combines various special education coursework and is for those holding deaf education teaching licensure, students with bachelor's degrees in speech pathology or audiology or students in a graduate deaf education degree program.
-Students with deaf education licensure will be eligible for certification from the Council for Education of the Deaf.

 Fully Offered At:

 - Bachelor degree in speech or audiology, or current enrollment in a graduate Deaf Education degree program, or evidence of a current Deaf Education teaching license

 - Official transcript(s)